3-land/minting-tool/README.md

 ## Description

-This is an open-source tool for minting compressed NFTs on the Solana blockchain.
-It provides a simple and efficient way to create, manage, and distribute compressed NFTs.
+Open Source tool for minting compressed NFTs on Solana.

+## UI Features
+- Images, Videos and 3D files supported
+- One single transaction to create the cNFT and upload the assets to Arweave

+## Running the UI
+*To-do: How to run the UI on your computer*

-## Features
+## SDK Features
-*To-do Documentation*
+- Mint cNFT
+- Merkle Tree Creation

-## Installation
+## SDK Methods
-*To-do Documentation*
+*To-do: SDK Available Methods*

 ## Contributing
+*To-do*

 ## License